 Professional or Online Doctoral Programs

-Applicants in professional doctoral degree programs (such as, DNP, DPT, and PsyD), as well as online degree programs, may apply to the CDIP only if they plan to pursue a tenure-track instructional faculty position and their doctoral program’s mission explicitly includes preparation and training of future university faculty members (applicant must provide evidence of this).
+Most professional doctoral degree programs (such as EdD, DNP, DPT, and PsyD), as well as online programs, are designed for entrance into a nonacademic career.
+Applicants in a professional doctoral and/or online program may apply to the CDIP ONLY if they plan to pursue a tenure-track instructional faculty position AND their doctoral program's mission explicitly includes preparation and training of future university faculty members (evidence of latter must be provided by applicant).